YOU CAN'T MANAGE WHAT YOU DON'T MEASURE

 - Have you tried our on-line registration?
 Contact us for your password and instructions.

 - All dairy producers in Canada are able to register through their Dairy Herd Improvement program using the ERA program.
-CanWest DHI and Valacta are set up to help you keep your registrations up to date, and reduce your paperwork.
+Lactanet is set up to help you keep your registrations up to date, and reduce your paperwork.

 - If a calf has been born with an abnormality, please complete the Calf Abnormality Report and send it to us for recordation.